50 Interesting & Fun Facts About Arizona State You Should Know

 Arizona has the most populous state capital

+Arizona's state capital is the city of Phoenix.
+Since it is the state's most famous city, most people already know that fact.
 However, most people don't know that Phoenix is the US state capital with the largest population.
 As of the last census, there were nearly 2 million people who called Phoenix home, and that number has likely risen in the time since.

 Arizona may have the capital with the largest population, but that doesn't translate to every part of the state.
-With a territory-wide population of just over 7 million, it's only the 14th most populated state in the country.
+With a territory-wide population of just over seven million, it's only the 14th most populated state in the country.
+However, the state has seen a growth rate of roughly 1% each year.
+Fifty years ago, in fact, the population was only two million.

 Lake Havasu City offers fishing in the desert

-Arizona is largely made up of desert terrain, and much of the state has an arid climate.
-So, it might surprise you to learn that on the edge of the Mohave desert, you can find Lake Havasu City.
+Arizona is primarily made up of desert terrain, and much of the state has an arid climate.
+So, it might surprise you to learn that you can find Lake Havasu City on the edge of the Mohave desert.
+The name isn't tongue-in-cheek.
+The city takes its name from an actual lake that offers some of the most abundant fishing in the state.

 The state motto is "God enriches"